-The Work Health and Safety Regulation 2011 requires operators of Major Hazard Facilities to prepare and regularly update a Safety Case.
+The Occupational Health and Safety, Major Hazard Facilities Regulations, require operators of Major Hazard Facilities to prepare and regularly update a Safety Case.

-The Qenos Polyolefines Facilities Safety Case demonstrates that the site is being managed to ensure that health and safety risks are being reduced "so far as is reasonably practicable".
+The Qenos Safety Case demonstrates that the site is being managed to ensure that health and safety risks are being reduced "so far as is reasonably practicable".